What’s in this article

 Malaysia tax rates for withholding tax are as follows:

-It is part of every employer’s responsibility to retain a percentage of employee’s total monthly remuneration and pay off monthly tax deduction (MTD).
-This deduction will be made visible in the employee’s payslips inclusive EPF, SOCSO and EIS.
+Basically, it is part of every employer’s responsibility to retain a percentage of the employee’s total monthly remuneration and pay off monthly tax deductions (MTD).
+This deduction will be made visible in the employee’s payslips inclusive of EPF, SOCSO and EIS.

 Stamp Duty

-A stamp duty is required when an entity engage services such as drafting legal documentations, commercial as well as financial documents.
+A stamp duty is required when an entity engages in services such as drafting legal documentation, and commercial as well as financial documents.
 For example, a partnership agreement or mortgage agreement.

 Sales & Service Tax (SST)